NoosWare/rapp_beginner_tutorials/cpp/getting_started/cloud_call/README.md

 RAPP is divided in two main parts:

-* a platform which is either on a cloud server, or on a computer you've setup.
+* a platform which is either on a cloud server, or on a machine you've setup (PC, Robot).
-* an API which is a library and  headers that you use to communicate with the platform.
+* an API which is a library that you use to communicate with the platform.

 The `service_controller` class is the controller used to run cloud calls.
 When you instantiate an object, you have to specify the **address** and **port** of the platform.

-To see this better, we are going to explain `available_services` example.

 ##Available Services

-In the following example we are going to query all the services that are available on the _rapp-platform_.
+In the following example we query all the services that are available on the _rapp-platform_.
-We do that so we can obtain a list of possible cloud calls.
+We do so in order to obtain a list of cloud calls.

-Include the proper headers to your example.
+First, include the proper headers to your example.
-In this case we only need three:
+In this case we only need:

 1. `rapp/cloud/service_controller.hpp`
 2. `rapp/cloud/available_services.hpp`

-First we setup the struct `rapp::cloud::platform` which contains:
+Then we setup the struct `rapp::cloud::platform` which contains:
 1. The paltform hostname (`rapp.ee.auth.gr` or `155.207.19.229`).
-2. The platform port
+2. The platform port (`9001`)
 3. Your authentication token

 ```cpp
 rapp::cloud::platform info = {"rapp.ee.auth.gr", "9001", "rapp_token"};
 ```

-Then create a service controller (`ctrl`), which is in charge of creating and controlling cloud calls to the platform.
-The only argument needed is the information about the platform, which is saved in `info` variable:
+Then create a service controller (`ctrl`), which controls cloud calls to the platform.
+The only argument needed is the information about the platform, which is saved in the `info` variable:

 ```cpp
 rapp::cloud::service_controller ctrl(info);